railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 purchases.
 Each of them contains only one pricelist version and only one line in that version.

-The price for sales defined in the Default Public Pricelist is set by default to the Public Price of the product in the product file, which is the Sale Price in the Product file.
+The price for sales defined in the Default Public Pricelist is set by default to the Public Price of the product, which is the Sales Price in the Product form.

-The price for purchases defined in the Default Purchase Pricelist is set by default in the same way to the Cost Price of the product in the product file.
+The price for purchases defined in the Default Purchase Pricelist is set by default in the same way to the Cost Price of the product.

 .. index::
    single: trading company